DavidGiard/Presentations/presentations/Playwright/README.md

 ## Abstract

 Testing a user interface is an important part of the development life cycle.
 However this testing is often done manually, which is expensive, time-consuming, and often inconsistent.
+Automating this process can make UI testing far more effective and efficient.

 Azure Playwright is an open source node.js project that provides a way to automate user interface testing.

-In this presentation, you will learn:

-- how to create automated UI tests via code or screeen recording
-- how to run UI tests locally and in the cloud
+By the end of this session, you’ll know how to:

+- Automate repetitive coding tasks with Playwright
+- Record user actions and use the rich object model to automate your tests
-- how to incorporate UI tests into your CI/CD pipelines
+- Integrate Copilot into your CI/CD pipeline
+- Reduce test development time.

 ## Slides